Tlf/tlf/doc/Manual.md

 "QTC 32/8 QTC 32/8"

-and you scroll there, and pressing ENTER, Tlf recognizes this as the serial and number of the QTC block, and will fill those fields.
+and you scroll there, and pressing ENTER, TLF recognizes this as the serial and number of the QTC block, and will fill those fields.

 The QTC line formula could be: